The Marvelous Land Of Oz

 encircled her throat.
 The army hailed Glinda's return with loud

-will keep quiet," said Tip.
-"You might spoil everything with your
+beg you will keep quiet," said Tip.
+"You might spoil

 foolishness."